-Labour, political economy, political ecology, sustainable development, energy & environment, race & class, new forms of social and political mobilisation; Swaziland, South Africa, Zambia, southern and central Africa.
+Labour, political economy, political ecology, sustainable development, higher education, race & class, new forms of social and political mobilisation, energy & environment; Swaziland, South Africa, Zambia, southern and central Africa.

 Vito received a BSc in Employment Relations & Human Resource Management from the London School of Economics and Political Science, and his MPhil and PhD in Social Anthropology from the University of Cambridge.
-His work focuses on labour, political economy, energy and environment, social and political mobilisation, and racial and economic inequalities in southern and central Africa.
+His work focuses on labour, political economy, energy and environment, social and political mobilisation and conflict, and social and economic inequalities in southern and central Africa.
 He conducted qualitative research in European contexts as well.

-He held research and teaching positions at the University of Cambridge, University of Cape Town, University of Pretoria, Bristol UWE and University of Worcester.
-His work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the National Research Foundation (South Africa), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.
+He held research and teaching positions at the University of Cambridge, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE and University of Worcester.
+His work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS), the Tertiary Education Commission (Mauritius), the National Research Foundation (South Africa), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.

 His doctoral research in Cambridge (2005-2011) was an ethnography of timber workers in a a Swazi company town, a former asbestos mine redeveloped as a social enterprise by white southern African and North American Pentecostal Christian missionaries.
 For-profit economic activities in the forestry industry were carried out in tandem with orphan care services.
 The study was extended to the adjacent rural community.
 Vito developed a grounded approach to foreign investment and donor aid that takes into account labour relations and company’s interactions with local communities, and brings together political economy and political ecology.

-1) social and political forms of protest and unrest, and new social movements in southern and central Africa, with a project on whiteness, the liberal establishment and the student protests in South African higher education;
+2) social and political forms of protest and unrest, and new social movements in southern and central Africa;

 SCIENTIFIC ARTICLES AND BOOK CHAPTERS